DuckyCrayfish/hourglass/README.md

 		#totalPlayers -> the number of players in the current dimension (spectators are not counted).
 		#sleepingPercentage -> the percentage of players in the current dimension who are sleeping (does not include % symbol).
 		message = "${player} has left their bed. [${sleepingPlayers}/${totalPlayers}]"

-		#Sets where this message appears.
+		#Sets where this notification appears.
 		#Allowed Values: SYSTEM, GAME_INFO
 		type = "GAME_INFO"

-		#Sets to whom this message is sent.
+		#Sets to whom this notification is sent.
-		#Allowed Values: ALL, DIMENSION, SLEEPING, AWAKE
+		#Allowed Values: none, all, operators, dimension, asleep, awake, self
-		target = "DIMENSION"
+		target = "dimension"

 ```

 ### Default Client Config